gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Group communication for CoAP over IP multicast has been enabled in {{I-D.ietf-core-groupcomm-bis}} and can be secured with Group Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} as described in {{I-D.ietf-core-oscore-groupcomm}}.
 A network node joins an OSCORE group by interacting with the responsible Group Manager.
 Once registered in the group, the new node can securely exchange messages with other group members.

-This specification describes how to use {{I-D.ietf-ace-key-groupcomm}} and {{I-D.ietf-ace-oauth-authz}} to perform a number of authentication, authorization and key distribution actions, as defined in Section 2 of {{I-D.ietf-ace-key-groupcomm}}, for an OSCORE group.
+This specification describes how to use {{I-D.ietf-ace-key-groupcomm}} and {{I-D.ietf-ace-oauth-authz}} to perform a number of authentication, authorization and key distribution actions, as defined in {{Section 2 of I-D.ietf-ace-key-groupcomm}}, for an OSCORE group.

 With reference to {{I-D.ietf-ace-key-groupcomm}}: